davydovanton/davydovanton.github.io/_posts/2015-11-01-write-simple-lisp-on-ruby-part-1.md

 **TL;DR:** [github repo](https://github.com/davydovanton/rlisp)

-Every developer has a moment in his life when he wants to write his own programming language.
+Every developer has a moment in his life where he wants to write his own programming language.
-So in this article I want to show you how to do this for a simple lisp compiler.
+In this article, I want to show you how to do this for a simple lisp compiler.

 ## Why scheme and lisp?
-Firstly, lisp is very simple for realization and for understanding.
+Firstly, lisp is very simple for create and for understanding.
-Lisp (_LISt Processor_) is a family of languages which based on the idea of S-expressions.
+Lisp (_LISt Processor_) is a family of languages which is based on the idea of S-expressions.
-S-Expression needed for data representation and may consist of atoms (numbers, symbols, boolean expressions) or an expression of the form `(x . y)` where `x` and `y` are s-expressions.
+S-Expression are needed for data representation and may consist of atoms (numbers, symbols, boolean expressions) or are the expression of the form `(x . y)` where `x` and `y` are s-expressions.
 This expression may be formed as lists (`(1 . ( 2 .
 3))` this equals `(1 2 3)`) and trees (`((1 .
 (2 .
 3)) .
 (4 .
 5))`).

-Secondly, after creating interpreter you can better to understand language (author fully understood the environment idea).
+Secondly, after creating interpreter you can better understand the language (the author fully understood the environment idea).
-Also you can understand main idea of compilers and interpreters.
+Also you can understand the main idea of compilers and interpreters.

-So we begin our journey into the world of compilers and interpreters to write a simple scheme interpreter.
+Now let's begin our journey into the world of compilers and interpreters so that we can write a simple scheme interpreter.

 ## Main idea
-Our language will contain two parts: parser which translate string to AST and `eval` function.
+Our language will contain two parts: a parser which translates the string to AST and `eval` function.
-This function will take the AST with envariement value and will returns result of the code.
+This function will take the AST with envariement value and will return the result of the code.

 Schematically, it looks like this:
 {% highlight text %}